 - It can be broken down into manageable steps

 An example of a good activity that offers these benefits is the tangram.
 The tangram is an old Chinese puzzle consisting of seven pieces that together make a square.
 The pieces can be put together in literally hundreds of ways to make different recognizable shapes.
 This allows you to present the activity at the same level while keeping it interesting because of the variety of shapes.
-This is called "horizontal programming" and is another characteristic of Montessori activities.
+This is called "horizontal programming" and is another characteristic of Montessori activities for dementia patients.

 We have taken the traditional tangram and created templates for shapes.
 On one side of the template the outline of each piece that makes up the shape is shown, on the other side, there is only the outline of the overall shape.
 When starting the side showing the complete shapes is used so that it familiarizes the person with the whole concept and makes it easier to complete successfully.
 Once the activity is understood and success has been achieved, the more difficult side can be used where only the outline is shown, making it much more difficult to complete.

 So how do you go about choosing an activity?
 The first criteria is that the activity is of interest, or can be turned into something of interest.
 Just as you would not suddenly decide that woodworking is for you if you have never show an interest in it, your client would not either.
 However, if someone could show you how fun it is, maybe you would like to give it a try.